Conscious Spending Plan: How to Budget by Looking Into the Future

 This part will probably sound familiar if you have ever downloaded a budgeting app before.
 But rather than starting off with a vague idea about making cutbacks and saving money, the conscious spending plan will provide a more focused approach.

 So, go ahead and re-download that budgeting app or budget worksheet.
-Apps we recommend include Tiller Money, You Need a Budget, or Mint.
+Apps I recommend include Tiller Money or You Need a Budget.
 These all work in slightly different ways.
 For example, if you’re the type of person who prefers spreadsheets, (me! guilty!), Tiller Money is a great choice.
 Be sure to check out some reviews before picking one that works for you.

 Using an app or a trusty spreadsheet to track your spending is a simple way to ensure you’re staying within the parameters you set earlier.